kotharan/Hackathon_team_delicious/README.md

 Meal planner app that accepts requirements for a meal (calories, dietary needs, etc), and generates a one-day or week-long dinner plan.

 **Try it here:**  ______
-**not currently fully functional due to error communicating between front end and server**

 Created using JavaScript, Node, Express, Handlebars, and Bootstrap, and deployed on ________.